 constant flux in which all material "things" participate.
 Dialectical logic

-unites these two "opposite" sides of reality.
-From that all else follows.
+unites these two 'opposite' sides of reality.
+From that all else follows."
+[Italic

 [I suspect comrade Mage might have confused logic with the 'laws of thought', and thus with some form of psychology.
 But, if this were indeed the case, if logic were concerned with the 'laws of thought', logicians wouldn't waste their time with all those useless proofs, rules and theorems, they'd do brain scans, study standardised surveys and conduct experiments.
 On the so-called 'laws of thought' see my comments over at Wikipedia.]

 On the contrary, as I have shown (here, here, here and here), DL is to FL as Astrology is to Astronomy.